To file an Unemployment Insurance claim by telephone, please call the NYS DOL at:

 To collect benefits, you must be ready, willing, and able to work, and actively looking for work during each week in which you are claiming benefits.

-To qualify for UI benefits, you must have enough work hours and wages in covered employment.
-In New York State, employers pay contributions that fund UI.
+To qualify for Unemployment Insurance benefits, you must have worked and earned enough wages in covered employment.
+In New York State, employers pay contributions that fund Unemployment Insurance.
 It is not deducted from your paycheck.
 The Department of Labor decides if you qualify for benefits.

 |Shqip (Albanian)||Kreyòl ayisyen (Haitian-Creole)|